-Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Phoenix.
+Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Tempe.
 Unfortunately, it’s possible for your air conditioner to become overworked, possibly restricting the airflow to your home.
 As toasty as it may be outside, your air conditioner can actually freeze.
 If this has happened to your air conditioner, don’t panic.
 Continue reading this post to find out why this happens and if you should schedule air conditioner service to deal with the issue.

 If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
 There are two likely reasons the coil could freeze.
 First, the airflow through the coil is restricted.
 The system is trying to force more cold air through the condenser than it can handle and therefore frost starts to concentrate on the outside and slow the process even more.
 Eventually the frozen water can cause damage to the key parts of the system.

 If this is not the case, a frozen AC may be due to a lack of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to adequately transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 If your air conditioner has stopped cooling properly and has developed a layer of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

 - Go to the thermostat and turn off your air conditioner totally.